 There is nothing planned in life but sometimes a little planning avoids big troubles.
-When I was in Amritsar, I decided that I would visit Golden Temple in the day and in the evening; I would go to see Wagah Attari Border ceremony.
+When I was in Amritsar, I decided that I would visit the Golden Temple in the day, and in the evening; I would go to see the Wagah Attari Border ceremony.
 But unfortunately, sometimes, something happens and you just have to sit and wait.
 That happened in my case too.
-Though I was pretty excited for this but my whole excitement got wasted when and I was left nothing but to sit and wait.
+Though I was pretty excited about this but my whole excitement got wasted when and I have left nothing but to sit and wait.
 This was not because I didn’t plan for it.
 But this was because I had only one plan and I had nothing more than that.

 Wagah Attari Border Ceremony – Border Parade Timings

 Regular cab services from Golden Temple (pick up and drop)

 Timing of Wagah Attari Border Ceremony – Winters – 4:30 PM, Summers – 5:30 PM (lasts for around an hour)